All Blogs

 It's important to schedule regular maintenance checks for refrigerators, ovens, and other kitchen equipment.

 You can also train your team to report problems as they arise.
 Then, make sure to address small issues right away to avoid costly breakdowns during service.
+This can improve operational efficiency and restaurant management.

 7. Keep the Environment Clean